Requirements

 CR.2

-Ability of Practicing Engineers to use multiple coupled resources (applications, databases, viz tools) in engineering practice
+Ability to use multiple coupled resources (applications, databases, viz tools) by Practicing Engineers

 CR.2.1